doitsujin/dxvk/README.md

 - `cs`: Shows worker thread statistics.
 - `compiler`: Shows shader compiler activity
 - `samplers`: Shows the current number of sampler pairs used *[D3D9 Only]*
+- `ffshaders`: Shows the current number of shaders generated from fixed function state *[D3D9 Only]*
+- `swvp`: Shows whether or not the device is running in software vertex processing mode *[D3D9 Only]*
 - `scale=x`: Scales the HUD by a factor of `x` (e.g. `1.5`)
 - `opacity=y`: Adjusts the HUD opacity by a factor of `y` (e.g. `0.5`, `1.0` being fully opaque).